Lefty O'Doul Bridge

-The Lefty O'Doul Bridge (also known as the Third Street Bridge or China Basin Bridge) is a bascule bridge connecting the China Basin and Mission Bay neighborhoods of San Francisco, carrying Third Street across the Mission Creek Channel.
+The Lefty O'Doul Bridge (originally the Third Street Bridge and China Basin Bridge) is a bascule bridge connecting the China Basin and Mission Bay neighborhoods of San Francisco, carrying Third Street across the Mission Creek Channel.
 It is located directly adjacent to Oracle Park.

 History

-The bridge opened on May 12, 1933, at a ceremony attended by mayor Angelo Joseph Rossi, having been designed by Joseph Strauss, chief engineer of the Golden Gate Bridge.
+The bridge opened on May 12, 1933, at a ceremony attended by Mayor Angelo Joseph Rossi, having been designed by Joseph Strauss, chief engineer of the Golden Gate Bridge.
 At the time, it carried pedestrians, automobiles, streetcars, and trains.
 The bridge was renamed in 1980 in honor of baseball player Lefty O'Doul.
 It was retrofitted in 1999, prior to the opening of the adjacent ballpark, originally named Pacific Bell Park.

 Usage

-The bridge carries five lanes of traffic.
-During normal conditions, the two easternmost lanes carry northbound traffic, the two westernmost lanes carry southbound traffic, and the center lane is reversible.
-Before, during, and after events at neighboring Oracle Park, the two easternmost lanes are closed to vehicles and used exclusively by pedestrians, while the remaining two easternmost lanes are reversible.
+The bridge carries four lanes of car traffic and a bidirectional, class IV (on-street protected) bike lane.

+In popular culture

+The bridge has been featured as a key location in three films: The third Dirty Harry film The Enforcer (1976), the James Bond movie A View to a Kill (1985) (where Bond drives a fire truck over the opened bridge), and San Andreas (2015).